Plugging into the Sun: How Hanwha is Leading with Innovations in Solar Energy

 Hanwha’s headquarters in Seoul was recently renovated with Hanwha Q CELLS’ BIPV.
 The renovation was done three floors at a time to minimize disruption to the building’s occupants, and when the work was complete, it received the Renovation Award of Excellence from the Council on Tall Buildings and Urban Habitat (CTBUH) in 2021.
 The award celebrates the project’s threefold approach to sustainability: environmental, economic, and social.
 Three hundred modules cover the south and southeast façades from the 8th to the 27th floor, allowing the building to self-generate power—a testament to Hanwha’s active pursuit of its sustainability goals.

 Solar PV has also found its way to being installed on water too—on rivers, lakes, and reservoirs.
 Demand for floating PV is expected to rise in the coming years.
 According to the World Bank Group, floating PV systems will become the third pillar of photovoltaics after ground-mounted and rooftop PV.
 Floating PV systems, leveraging marine technology, have proven particularly efficient as deep water under modules can act as a coolant, increasing energy production by approximately 10%.
+The rising local and global market demand for floating solar solutions is one approach for land-scarce developed nations to invest in renewable energy projects.
+Hanwha’s floating solar farms at the Hapcheon Dam, one of the largest in the world, offer an innovative way to help Korea reach its sustainability goals, as noted by Bloomberg News.

 Investing in the Latest Solar Technology